 Emojis – Emojis and symbols ($$$) are major spam triggers.

 All caps – CALM YOURSELF.
 Create excitement with your tailored content instead.

 Excessive punctuation – It’s a sure way to let your reader know you’re cheap and unprofessional in less than 10 seconds.
 (Check this out!!!!!!)

 To start, try to avoid sending generic messages to everyone in your database.
 It can be difficult, especially with limited resources and pressing deadlines.
-But segmenting your audience, personalizing your messaging, and testing frequency can lead to improved open and click-through rates.
+But segmenting your audience, personalizing your messaging, following email subject line best practices, and testing frequency can lead to improved open and click-through rates.

-Hopefully, once you start building an email relationship with your prospects, your messages will make it to their inbox.
+Hopefully, once you start building an email relationship with your recipients, your messages will make it to their inbox.
 But when you’re starting out with those initial conversations, don’t risk anything.
-Avoid the “naughty words” and keep on your prospects’ — and their email servers’ — good side.
+Avoid “spam trigger words” in your email subject lines and keep on the email servers’ good side.